MaiKuraki/EmulationStation-zhcn/README.md

 EmulationStation
 ================

-This is a fork of EmulationStation for RetroPie.
+This is a fork from EmulationStation for RetroPie, intend to translate it to Simplified Chinese.
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.

 Building